jlorieau/mollib/docs/cli/hbonds.rst

         allowed in hydrogen bond donor dipoles.

     ``--detailed``
         Present a detailed report on the geometries of hydrogen bonds.
+Does not include classification information.

+    ``--sort-type``
+        Sort the hydrogen bonds by classification type, like beta-sheet or alpha-helix.

 Configuration File Settings
 ---------------------------